 Analysis of data after the online event

 - ROI (Return on Investment).
 Payback or literally return on investment.
 Marketers consider this indicator one of the main indicators for understanding the profitability of an online event.
 This key indicator is calculated according to the formula "(Income - Expense) divided by Expense".
-The resulting percentage will reflect the profitability of the online event.
+The resulting percentage will reflect the profitability of your online event.

 - CPL (Cost per Lead).
 Shows how much money was invested in obtaining one potential customer.
 If you compare the data of this parameter, for example, with profit indicators, it will be possible to conclude how wisely investments are made and how well marketing methods are chosen to attract potential customers and get their contacts.